 253 Skyline Dr., Oakland; 973-962-7031

-As one of the few parks open for Wilderness Camping, Round Valley features three marked trails and a fourth unmarked water trail.
+As one of the few parks open for wilderness camping, Round Valley features three marked trails and a fourth unmarked water trail.
 Munch on a snack at one of three picnic areas or take a dip at their designated swimming areas (when lifeguards are on duty).
 Waterfowl may be hunted at the recreation area on a seasonal basis.

 1220 Stanton Lebanon Rd, Lebanon; 908-236-6355